-What Do Short Order Cook Do?
+What You Need to Know About Short Order Cook

 Job Description: Prepare and cook to order a variety of foods that require only a short preparation time.
 May take orders from customers and serve patrons at counters or tables.

 - Complete orders from steam tables, placing food on plates and serving customers at tables or counters.

 - Take orders from customers and cook foods requiring short preparation times, according to customer requirements.

 - Perform general cleaning activities in kitchen and dining areas.

 - Grill, cook, and fry foods such as french fries, eggs, and pancakes.

 - Order supplies and stock them on shelves.

 - Grill and garnish hamburgers or other meats, such as steaks and chops.

 These are the skills Short Order Cooks say are the most useful in their careers: